How to Become a Speech Therapist in Alaska

 A Detailed Salary Analysis for Speech-Language Pathologists in Alaska

-The US Bureau of Labor Statistics provides a highly detailed breakdown of hourly wages and annual salaries for speech-language pathologists throughout Alaska as of 2015:
+The US Bureau of Labor Statistics provides a highly detailed breakdown of hourly wages and annual salaries for speech-language pathologists throughout Alaska (10th to 90th percentiles):

 Back to Top